dmepaiyeda/todo-app/README.md

 * Functionality of to-do list

 # Goals
-* Mon: finish implementing the UI for the tabs (fitting them and the information)
+* Tues: finish implementing the UI for the tabs (fitting them and the information)
-* Tues: implement functionality for all tab
-* Wed: implement functionality for active tab
+* Wed: implement functionality for all tab
-* Thurs: implement functionality for completed tab
+* Thurs: implement functionality for active tab
-* Fri: review what I did
+* Fri: implement functionality for completed tab/review what I did

 # Getting Started with Create React App